edoardoc/cv-boilerplate/README.md

 ## Available settings

-- **`mainfont`**: Hoefler Text is the default, but every font installed on your system should work out of the box thanks to XeTeX.
+- **Font**: Raleway Medium is statically applied in the template.
+To use a different font, edit `template.tex`.
 - **`fontsize`**: Possible values here are 10pt, 11pt and 12pt.
 - **`lang`**: Sets the main language through the `babel` package.
 This is important for proper hyphenation, among other things.
 - **`geometry`**: A string that sets the margins through `geometry`.
 Read [this](https://www.sharelatex.com/learn/Page_size_and_margins) to learn how this package works.